 - Average Day Length: 12 hours 1 minute

 Daylight Saving Time begins on the second Sunday in March, so all times shift forward one hour at that time.
-The biggest scheduling change that seems to happen around that time is that both the Hollywood Studios nighttime shows and Rivers of Light will likely push back their showtimes by about an hour literally overnight.
+The most significant scheduling change that seems to happen around that time is that the Hollywood Studios nighttime show will likely push back showtimes by about an hour literally overnight.
 You won’t notice this sort of change either in Epcot or Magic Kingdom, because those shows will likely already be playing at later times anyway.

-Corresponding to these later nighttime spectacular times, the park hours in both Disney’s Hollywood Studios and Disney’s Animal Kingdom will start extending to around 9 pm regularly.
+Corresponding to these later nighttime spectacular times, the park hours in Disney’s Hollywood Studios will start extending to around 9 pm regularly.

-Tip: This is a time of year when you are likely to have nighttime fireworks displays in the Magic Kingdom, Epcot, and Disney’s Hollywood Studios happening at exactly the same time (most likely 9 pm).
-As such, this time of year could be a great time to have dinner at California Grill, where you not only can enjoy Happily Ever After, but can also see pieces of Illuminations and Star Wars: A Galactic Spectacular in the distance.
+Tip: This is a time of year when you are likely to have nighttime fireworks displays in the Magic Kingdom and Epcot happening at precisely the same time (most likely 9 pm).
+As such, this time of year could be a great time to have dinner at California Grill, where you not only can enjoy Disney Enchantment but can also see pieces of Epcot Forever in the distance.

 - Average Sunrise: 6:59 am, range from 7:15 am – 6:45 am

 - Average Sunset: 7:51 pm, range from 7:43 pm – 8:00 pm

 - Average Day Length: 12 hours 52 minutes

 Park hours and nighttime shows are pretty similar in April as they were in March.
 The variability in hours and showtimes here is more tied to when Easter falls and not necessarily just the length of the day.